PatentsView Project Disambiguation Algorithms

 The PatentsView disambiguation process is split into four separate steps.
 These four steps include:

-The first step in the process is to construct “canopies” that contain mentions that are likely to refer to the same entity.
+The first step in the process is “canopies” that contain mentions that are likely to refer to the same entity.
 The purpose of this step is to lower the total number of comparisons required in later steps, which lowers the amount of time and/or computing power needed.

 The next step is to calculate similarity scores for the mentions in each canopy.
 Three different similarity models are used, one each for assignees, inventors, and locations.
 Scores produced in this step are used in the clustering algorithm in the next step.